NageswaraRao4981/A-Student-Phonebook/README.rst

 Details
 -----------------------
-James is a full time student at SPS.
+James is a full time student at CUNY SPS.
 Is 29 years old and pursuing his bachelor degree with information systems.

 Goals
 -----------------------